 PSHE & RSE Curriculum

-Intent Our intention is that when children leave Hathersage St. Michael’s, they will do so with the knowledge, understanding and emotions to be able to play an active, positive and successful role in today’s diverse society.
+Our intention is that when children leave Hathersage St. Michael’s CE (A) Primary School, they will do so with the knowledge, understanding and emotions to be able to play an active, positive and successful role in today’s diverse society.
 We want our children to have high aspirations, a belief in themselves and realise that anything is possible if they put their mind to it.
 In an ever–changing world, it is important that they are aware, to an appropriate level, of different factors which will affect their world and that they learn how to deal with these so that they have good mental health and well-being.